simonrey1/podman-desktop/CODE-GUIDELINES.md

 Use `waitFor` to retry an assertion until it passes, and `waitUntil` to wait for a function to return a truthy value.

+`waitFor` in tests are only used when an exception in thrown.

 **Example:**

 ```typescript